itsvetkov1/Sentient-Inbox/docs/system-instructions.md

 ## Development Guidelines
 Development priorities should focus on:
-1. Core email processing pipeline implementation
+1. Maintaining the integrity of the four-stage pipeline
-2. Comprehensive logging system
+2. Ensuring proper integration between all components
-3. Robust error handling mechanisms
+3. Implementing robust error handling throughout the pipeline
-4. Microservice-ready component design
+4. Supporting the dynamic response generation capabilities
-5. Frontend integration preparation
+5. Enhancing Gmail status management for better visibility

 The system should be developed with consideration for:
 - Future distributed system architecture